alifnrzm/-Investigating-Trend-of-Blood-Donation-in-Malaysia/README.md

 ```
 ![newdonors](https://github.com/alifnrzm/Investigating-Trend-of-Blood-Donation-in-Malaysia/blob/main/Plots/newdonors.png)

-This Cohort Analysis shows the heatmap of blood donor retention rate from 2012 - 2024 where we find the retention rate anually
+This Cohort Analysis shows the heatmap of blood donor retention rate from 2012 - 2024 where we find the retention rate anually.

 ```python